ROCm/rocDecode/docs/what-is-rocDecode.rst

 Using the rocDecode API, you can decode compressed video streams while keeping the resulting YUV frames in video memory.
-With decoded frames in video memory, you can run video post-processing using ROCm HIP, thereby avoiding unnecessary data copies via PCIe bus.
+With decoded frames in video memory, you can run video post-processing using ROCm HIP, thereby avoiding unnecessary data copies via the PCIe bus.
 You can post-process video frames using scaling or color conversion and augmentation kernels (on a GPU or host) in a format for GPU/CPU-accelerated inferencing and training.